gaijineering/story/cl0f5qibx002lk3nvgk6tfmlm.md

 ### Summary

-Woven Planet Holdings has one of the most humane interview processes compared to others.
+Despite the [negative comment on reddit](https://www.reddit.com/r/japanlife/comments/pi6mdk/psa_i_wasted_months_interviewing_at_woven_planet/), I think the process has been improved over the year.
+In my opinion, Woven Planet Holdings has one of the most humane interview processes compared to others.
 Instead of accessing candidates via crazy/stressful leetcode hardcoding, or designing a system that only scales theoretically, they do it in a better way like **short** take-home assignment and accessing past projects deeply.
 On the other hand, they took really long time for the whole process.
 They only got back to me after 2 weeks (yeah another 2 weeks) of VP round.

 To prepare: